GigaDAO/GigaDAOUpgrader/README.md

 This Solana on-chain program is implemented in anchorlang framework and serves to gate control of key smart contracts and treasury programs behind the GIGS governance token.

+Note: The design goal of this program can be summarized in one word: ***simplicity***.

+It's written to be as easy to audit as possible.
+It can be deployed for use with any spl governance token, not just GIGS.
+We used the variable name `gigs_mint`, but it's not hardcoded, so if you deploy your own instance and initialize it with a different SPL governance token in place of GIGS, it will still work as expected.
+Also, this program intentionally avoids generic transaction types.
+It's meant only for program upgrades and program upgrade authority changes.

 ### Voting

 This program is capable of executing two types of governance proposals: